Andy-set-studio/personal-site-eleventy/src/links.md

 layout: 'layouts/page.njk'
 ---

-You can catch me via email at `andy@set.studio` or…
+You can catch me via email at `andy@set.studio`, [book a 30 minute call with me](https://calendly.com/andy-set-studio/set-studio-enquiry) or…

 ## Links